hashicorp/terraform-provider-aws/website/docs/d/vpc_peering_connection.html.markdown

 The arguments of this data source act as filters for querying the available VPC peering connection.
 The given filters must match exactly one VPC peering connection whose data will be exported as attributes.

-* `id` - (Optional) The ID of the specific VPC Peering Connection to retrieve.
+* `id` - (Optional) ID of the specific VPC Peering Connection to retrieve.

-* `status` - (Optional) The status of the specific VPC Peering Connection to retrieve.
+* `status` - (Optional) Status of the specific VPC Peering Connection to retrieve.

-* `vpc_id` - (Optional) The ID of the requester VPC of the specific VPC Peering Connection to retrieve.
+* `vpc_id` - (Optional) ID of the requester VPC of the specific VPC Peering Connection to retrieve.

-* `owner_id` - (Optional) The AWS account ID of the owner of the requester VPC of the specific VPC Peering Connection to retrieve.
+* `owner_id` - (Optional) AWS account ID of the owner of the requester VPC of the specific VPC Peering Connection to retrieve.

-* `cidr_block` - (Optional) The primary CIDR block of the requester VPC of the specific VPC Peering Connection to retrieve.
+* `cidr_block` - (Optional) Primary CIDR block of the requester VPC of the specific VPC Peering Connection to retrieve.

-* `region` - (Optional) The region of the requester VPC of the specific VPC Peering Connection to retrieve.
+* `region` - (Optional) Region of the requester VPC of the specific VPC Peering Connection to retrieve.

-* `peer_vpc_id` - (Optional) The ID of the accepter VPC of the specific VPC Peering Connection to retrieve.
+* `peer_vpc_id` - (Optional) ID of the accepter VPC of the specific VPC Peering Connection to retrieve.

-* `peer_owner_id` - (Optional) The AWS account ID of the owner of the accepter VPC of the specific VPC Peering Connection to retrieve.
+* `peer_owner_id` - (Optional) AWS account ID of the owner of the accepter VPC of the specific VPC Peering Connection to retrieve.

-* `peer_cidr_block` - (Optional) The primary CIDR block of the accepter VPC of the specific VPC Peering Connection to retrieve.
+* `peer_cidr_block` - (Optional) Primary CIDR block of the accepter VPC of the specific VPC Peering Connection to retrieve.

-* `peer_region` - (Optional) The region of the accepter VPC of the specific VPC Peering Connection to retrieve.
+* `peer_region` - (Optional) Region of the accepter VPC of the specific VPC Peering Connection to retrieve.

 * `filter` - (Optional) Custom filter block as described below.